AutonomousDeliveryBoat/analysis/README.md

 ## Jupyter Notebook
 To run .ipynb files, install JupyterNotebook: http://jupyter.org/.

 It's best to use the anaconda distribution: https://www.anaconda.com/download (works on Windows, Linux, and MacOS).
+Download the Python 2.7 version.